Relativity

 This can be expressed in matrix form.

 This is a form of rotation known as a boost.
-The K’ frame’s \(x'\) and \(ct'\) axes are no longer parallel to the \(x\) and \(ct\) axes in the K frame.
+The K' frame’s x' and ct' axes are no longer parallel to the x and ct axes in the K frame.

 Special Relativity

 Henri Poincaré and Hendrick Lorentz exchanged letters discussing and refining the Lorentz transformations.
-Poincaré wrote two papers in 1900 describing what he later call the principle of relativity.
+Poincaré wrote two papers in 1900 describing what he later called the principle of relativity.
 This states that no experiment can distinguish between a state of uniform motion and a state of rest.

 The principle can be explained by a thought experiment.
 Alice and Bob are two astronauts in separate spacecraft.
-Bob is moving away fro Alice at a constant velocity that is a significant percentage of the speed of light.
+Bob is moving away from Alice at a constant velocity that is a significant percentage of the speed of light.

 Alice observes that her spacecraft is its usual length and that her clock is ticking at the usual rate.
 Bob observes that his spacecraft is its usual length and that his clock is ticking at the usual rate.
 When Alice observes Bob’s spacecraft, she sees that its length is contracted in the direction of travel and that his clock is running slower than hers.
+Bob also sees that Alice’s spaceship is length contracted and her clock is ticking slower than his!

 Albert Einstein